redtexts/texts/gorter_1918_world_revolution.md

 There are always powerful coalitions to be feared, and people begin immediately to prepare for the new world war.

 And this is the "League of Nations" and the "world peace" of the United States and England, for which President Wilson, Asquith and Lloyd George made so much propaganda; and in which Germany, as soon as she became democratised will also have a place!
-And for this purpose they want the self-determination of the peoples of Europe (but not of those of Asia nor of Africa) -- the self-determination that those peoples make who are not strong but weak; and which merely serves to prevent strong Coalitions under Germany's leadership, and enables them to rule Europe themselves [(2)][notes].
+And for this purpose they want the self-determination of the peoples of Europe (but not of those of Asia nor of Africa) -- the self-determination that those peoples make who are not strong but weak; and which merely serves to prevent strong Coalitions under Germany's leadership, and enables them to rule Europe themselves[^note-2].

 It is true, then, that the German spirit of naked brutality will not rule.
 German Imperialism has become powerless.